-The moving deformable barrier (MDB) is accelerated by the propulsion system until it reaches the test speed (50 km/h) and then is released from the propulsion system 25 cm before the point of impact with the test vehicle.
-The MDB braking system, which applies the test cart's service brakes on all four wheels, is activated 1.5 seconds after it is released from the propulsion system.
+The MDB is accelerated by the propulsion system until it reaches the test speed (50 km/h) and then is released from the propulsion system 25 cm before the point of impact with the test vehicle.
+The MDB braking system, which applies the test cart's service brakes on all four wheels, is activated 1.0 seconds after it is released from the propulsion system.
 The brakes on the test vehicle are not activated during the crash test.